1. Set Clear Branding Goals to Elevate Your Personal Brand

 Source: LinkedIn

 The main aim of most campaigns is to generate interaction and engagement between you and your consumers.
-For example, a Facebook page or Instagram contest naturally creates interest because the audience will share the visual content for entries.
+For example, a Facebook page or Instagram contest naturally creates interest in engaging content because the audience will share the visual content for entries.

 Companies can also use influencers to promote their products, tapping into these well-known figures' audiences to build trust.
 However, although the goals of many companies are the same (traffic), the way they achieve them can be very different.
 Think outside the box!